 Intermediate account – the address of the Cryptocurrency wallet of the Payment Intermediary that the Payment Intermediary uses for the execution of a Payment Transaction.

-Exchange rate – the price of the Cryptocurrency which is the basis for the Payment Transaction, expressed in euros.
+Exchange rate – the price of the Cryptocurrency which is the basis for the Payment Transaction, expressed in fiat currency.